-Much of Henan lies on the North China Plain.
-The plain is a flat, fertile region created by the frequent flooding of the Huang He (Yellow River).
-The Huang He flows through the northern part of the province.
-The western part of Henan is mountainous.
-The province is sometimes called the “breadbasket” of China.
-It is a leading producer of wheat and cotton.
-Henan is also famous for its wine grapes.
+A lot of Henan lies on the North China Plain.
+The plain is a flat, fertile area created by the frequent flooding of the Huang He (Yellow River).
+The Huang He flows by way of the northern a part of the province.
+The western a part of Henan is mountainous.
+The province is usually referred to as the “breadbasket” of China.
+It’s a main producer of wheat and cotton.
+Henan can also be well-known for its wine grapes.

-Henan has a long and rich history.
-Zhengzhou ranks as one of the oldest cities in China.
+Henan has an extended and wealthy historical past.
+Zhengzhou ranks as one of many oldest cities in China.
 Excavations at Zhengzhou have uncovered objects from the Shang dynasty (1766-1045 B.C.).
-Three other cities in Henan—Anyang, Luoyang, and Kaifeng—were ancient capitals of China.
+Three different cities in Henan—Anyang, Luoyang, and Kaifeng—have been historic capitals of China.

-By about the 1500’s, Buddhist monks at the Shaolin monastery in Henan had developed a distinctive style of self-defense and fighting.
-Their techniques developed into a martial art called Shaolin kung fu.
+By concerning the 1500’s, Buddhist monks on the Shaolin monastery in Henan had developed a particular fashion of self-protection and preventing.
+Their methods developed right into a martial artwork referred to as Shaolin kung fu.